tapanhp/CSV_Merger/README.md

 That's all to do.
-The result file will be available inside the **output folder** with current time stamp value.
+The result file will be available inside the **outputs folder** with current time stamp value.